Interstitial Lung Diseases

 Autoimmune Serologic Testing

-A full serologic workup to detect antibodies associated with specific connective tissue diseases is recommended in all patients with ILD.
-The particular tests are determined in part by clinical presentation and context, but may include the autoantibodies listed in the table below.
+Serologic testing to detect autoimmune antibodies can help identify specific CTDs as the underlying cause of ILDs.
+Test selection is based in part on clinical presentation and context, but tests may include the autoantibodies listed in the following table.
 Use of a panel test that detects a variety of autoantibodies may be the most efficient testing approach.

-Autoantibody Testing to Consider in Patients with Suspected ILDa
+Autoantibody Testing To Consider in Patients With Suspected ILD

-Visit the Connective Tissue Disease ARUP Consult topic for additional information about ANA testing (including a comparison of ANA testing methods) in connective tissue/systemic autoimmune rheumatic diseases.
+Visit the ARUP Consult Connective Tissue Diseases - Systemic Autoimmune Rheumatic Diseases topic for additional information about ANA testing (including a comparison of ANA testing methods) in these diseases.

 Visit individual ARUP Consult topics for more information about the use of laboratory testing for specific ILD-associated connective tissue diseases: